apify-projects/store-gpt-scraper/pay-per-result-actor/README.md

 ## Example usage

-Here are some example use cases that you can use as a starting point for your own GTP scraping experiments.
+Here are some example use cases that you can use as a starting point for your own GPT scraping experiments.

 ### Summarize a page